nightgryphon/Blender_Photo_Reconstruction_Tools/README.md

 Hide all cameras except the active one

 ### Sort
-Criteria to choose next camera
+Criteria to choose next camera.
+Keep in mind that 'sorted' camera list is not reversable as it is built for current camera not for scene.

 - None: use cameras order within scene data
 - Distance: choose closest camera in selected direction